A Different World

 A Different World is an American sitcom television series and a spin-off of The Cosby Show.
-It aired for six seasons on NBC from September 24, 1987, to July 9, 1993.
+It aired for six seasons on NBC f 24, 1987, to July 9, 1993.
 The series originally centered on Denise Huxtable (Lisa Bonet) and the life of students at Hillman College, a fictional historically black college in Virginia.
 It was inspired by student life at historically black colleges and universities.

-After Bonet's departure in the first season, the remainder of the series primarily focused more on Southern belle Whitley Gilbert-Wayne, played by Jasmine Guy, and math whiz Dwayne Cleofis Wayne, played by Kadeem Hardison.
+After Bonet's departure in the first season, the remainder of the series primarily focused more on Southern belle Whitley Gilbert-Wayne, played by Jasmine Guy, and math whiz Dwayne Wayne, played by Kadeem Hardison.

 Concept

 While it was a spin-off from The Cosby Show, A Different World typically addressed issues that were avoided by The Cosby Show writers (race and class relations, sexual assault, or the Equal Rights Amendment).
 One episode that aired in 1990 was one of the first American network television episodes to address the epidemiology of HIV/AIDS.

 The original premise was to focus on a white student at a historically black university and feature Lena Horne as an acting teacher, but in production, the premise changed from being a story about a white student in a black college to a black student (Denise Huxtable) in a black college with a white friend.
 It was ultimately decided that Denise, who was of college age, would be spun off and have a white roommate in order to show the dynamic of a white girl in predominantly black surroundings.
 Meg Ryan was originally cast for this role, but she decided to pursue a film career, so Marisa Tomei was cast.